 Katie graduated from Coventry University with LLB (honours) and studied her LPC at the College of Law, Birmingham.
 Katie trained with WH and qualified into the litigation department in March 2011.

 Member of the Agricultural Law Association, the UK’s largest inter-professional organisation devoted to the law and business of the countryside.
+Katie is working towards her membership of ACTAPS, the Association of Contentious Trust and Probate Specialists.

 In her spare time Katie enjoys weekend visits to her Dad's working farm and is a keen baker and cake decorator.